 - In Kaguya-sama: Love Is War, Kaguya's harsh upbringing and natural talents skewed her ability to relate to other people.
 She unintentionally hurt the feelings of several classmates who she tried to hold to the same standards she was expected to meet, leading to her only friend revealing she was only Kaguya's friend due to her family's orders.
 Kaguya then chose to isolate herself, as she was both safe from being hurt by others and safe from hurting them.

 - Mary Jane Watson from the Spider-Man comics often acted as if she didn't have a care in the world beyond dancing and partying.
 We later learn that it was largely an act to hide the pain brought on by her abusive father.
 A large part of her character development was learning she didn't have to wear the facade and overcoming the Commitment Issues associated with it.

-- The attraction of indifference on both personal and social levels is an ongoing theme in many of Isobelle Carmody's books.
-The protagoinists are usually characters who insist of facing the problems and trying to do something about them.
+- The attraction of indifference on both personal and societal levels is an ongoing theme in many of Isobelle Carmody's books.
+The protagonists are usually characters who insist on facing the problems and trying to do something about them.

 - From The Legendsong Saga, Dark Ember is the most obvious, dealing with the knowledge of her dying by pre-emptively withdrawing from life.

 - The Stormlord in The Winter Door is an extreme example, creating a machine and a whole world that drains people of any form of wanting or desire.